yquake2/yquake2/doc/040_cvarlist.md

   distance from the center of the stick that will make the player flick or rotate.
 Default `0.65` (65%).

+* **joy_flick_smoothed**: Flick Stick only, rotations below this angle (in degrees) will be smoothed.
+Reducing this will increase responsiveness at the cost of jittery movement.
+Most gamepads will work nicely with a value between 4.0 and 8.0.
+Default `8.0`.

 * **gyro_mode**: Operation mode for the gyroscope sensor of the game controller.
 Options are `0` = always off, `1` = off with the `+gyroaction` bind to enable, `2` = on with `+gyroaction` to